mysociety/jkan/_datasets/everypolitician-somaliland-representatives.md

 ---
 schema: default
-title: Politician Data: Somaliland — House of Representatives
+title: 'Politician Data: Somaliland — House of Representatives'
 organization: EveryPolitician
 notes: Data on the people within the House of Representatives legislature of Somaliland.
 resources: